 In the study, adults between 20 and 59 years of age with the highest fiber intake had a significantly lower estimated lifetime risk for cardiovascular disease compared with those with the lowest fiber intake.
 This is the first study to confirm that consuming a high fiber diet could lower one’s lifetime risk for cardiovascular disease.

-Dr. Donald M. Lloyd-Jones, M.D., corresponding author of the study, stated, “It’s long been known that high-fiber diets can help people lose weight, lower cholesterol and improve hypertension. … The results of this study make a lot of sense because weight, cholesterol, and hypertension are major determinants of your long-term risk for cardiovascular disease.”
+Dr. Donald M. Lloyd-Jones, M.D., the corresponding author of the study, stated, “It’s long been known that high-fiber diets can help people lose weight, lower cholesterol and improve hypertension. … The results of this study make a lot of sense because weight, cholesterol, and hypertension are major determinants of your long-term risk for cardiovascular disease.”

 Fiber for Diabetes Prevention

-Although scientists are fairly certain that eating fiber rich foods – such as grains, fruits, and vegetables – can help protect against Type 2 Diabetes, they have yet to determine the exact mechanism that gives fiber its ability to prevent the disease.
+Although scientists are fairly certain that eating fiber-rich foods – such as grains, fruits, and vegetables – can help protect against Type 2 Diabetes, they have yet to determine the exact mechanism that gives fiber its ability to prevent the disease.

 Some studies suggest that fiber protects the liver, improves the body’s ability to respond to insulin, and reduces inflammation in the body.
 These factors, individually and together, could explain why fiber helps prevent Type 2 Diabetes.
-But there’s yet to be any conclusive studies regarding whether or not any, or all, of these factors give fiber its ability to protect against Type 2 Diabetes.
+But there’s yet to be any conclusive studies regarding whether or not any, or all, of these factors, give fiber its ability to protect against Type 2 Diabetes.

 Fiber for Stroke Prevention

 A new analysis of old research suggests that eating a high fiber diet can prevent stroke.
 The evidence, which was extracted from eight observational studies with a minimum of three years of follow-up, indicates that for each 7-gram increase in daily fiber consumption, the risk of a first stroke decreased by approximately 7%.
 You can read more about these findings in the journal Stroke.